Scrap Busting Projects: 2 Awesome Tutorials

 I hope you find this tutorial useful in your efforts to clear up your sewing room while making good use of your fabric scraps.

-Please share some of your own ideas for recycling sewing
+Please share some of your own ideas for recycling sewing scraps in the comment section.

 Subscribe and share!